 The basic plan is free and contains unlimited team members.
 The team plan starts at $8 per month, while the business plan costs around $16 with additional premium features.

-It’s an all-in-one platform to create beautiful mind maps, make collaborations, to-do lists, and monitor project ideas together with your team.
+It’s an all-in-one platform to create beautiful mind maps, create collaborations, to-do lists, and monitor project ideas together with your team.

 And, by chance, if you’re running behind schedule and want a quick mind map, then you can choose Speed mind maps from Ayoa to capture your ideas quickly.